cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 Custom Log Pipelines
 ====================
-For a custom log pipeline, create and configure a Logback XML file, configuring loggers, appenders, and properties based on your requirements, and place the file at the path specified in the ``cdap-site.xml`` file by the property ``log.process.pipeline.config.dir`` of the ``cdap-site.xml`` file.
+For a custom log pipeline, create and configure a "logback" file, configuring loggers, appenders, and properties based on your requirements, and place the file at the path specified in the ``cdap-site.xml`` file by the property ``log.process.pipeline.config.dir`` of the ``cdap-site.xml`` file.

-Each custom pipeline requires a unique name, which is used for persisting the data and the retrieving of metadata.
+Each custom pipeline requires a unique name.
 Properties controlling the pipeline (the ``log.process.pipeline.*`` properties) are described :ref:`above
 <logging-monitoring-cdap-site-xml-configuration>`.

-For every XML file in the ``log.process.pipeline.config.dir`` directory, a separate log pipeline is created, providing isolation from other log pipelines.
-As they are separate Kafka consumers and processes, each pipeline is independent of |---| and doesn't affect the performance of |---| other log pipelines.
+For every XML file in the ``log.process.pipeline.config.dir`` directory, a separate log pipeline is created.
+As they are separate Kafka consumers and processes, each pipeline is isolated and independent of each other.
+The performance of one pipeline does not affect the performance of another.
 Though CDAP has been tested with multiple log pipelines and appenders, the fewer of each that are specified will provide better performance.

 .. _logging-monitoring-configuring-custom-log-pipelines:

 Configuring Custom Log Pipelines
 --------------------------------
-CDAP looks for Logback XML files located in a directory as set by the property ``log.process.pipeline.config.dir`` in the :ref:`cdap-site.xml
+CDAP looks for "logback" files located in a directory as set by the property ``log.process.pipeline.config.dir`` in the :ref:`cdap-site.xml
 <appendix-cdap-default-logging>` file.
 In the default configuration, this is: